-Coccodrillo: between glamor and sex appeal
+Coccodrillo: between glamour and sex appeal

 📍Location: Veteranenstraße 9 | Mitte

-RIVO in Kreuzberg offers a unique combination of Mediterranean cuisine with oriental flair and a breathtaking view of the Spree.
+RIVO in Kreuzberg offers a unique combination of Mediterranean cuisine with an oriental flair and a breathtaking view of the Spree.
 The restaurant is located in a historic building and offers a modern ambience both inside and on the terrace.
 With creative dishes such as burrata with watermelon and an extensive wine list, RIVO is ideal for special occasions.
 It is easily accessible from the Schlesisches Tor and Warschauer Straße subway stations.

 📍Location: May-Ayim-Ufer 9 | Kreuzberg